Humans used to follow a plant-based diet (2). We have greatly increased the consumption of meat and dairy in the last decades.

-He got involved with cosmology, mathematics, and philosophy.
+Also, he got involved in cosmology, mathematics, and philosophy.

 Pythagoras himself wrote nothing.
 Our knowledge of Pythagoras’ sayings is entirely derived from the reports of others.
-Many question these reports, saying that some writings are the views of other philosophers, written in the name of Pythagoras.
+Many question these reports.
+They say that some writings are the views of other philosophers, written in the name of Pythagoras.

 Was Pythagoras the first vegan?

-Pythagoras for centuries was considered the father of vegetarianism.
+Pythagoras was considered the father of vegetarianism for centuries.

 A diet without the presence of meat was referred to as a “Pythagorean diet” for years, up until the modern vegetarian movement began in the eighteenth century.

 There are many controversial opinions, whether Pythagoras was vegan, vegetarian, or plant-based:

 - Aristoxenus said that Pythagoras was not a strict vegetarian and only avoiding eating some types of meat (Diogenes Laertius VIII.
 20),

 - Aristotle reports that the Pythagoreans refrain from eating only some animal parts (Aulus Gellius IV.
 11. 11–12).